idris-lang/Idris2/docs/source/reference/literate.rst

 This means that use of verbatim modes in a literate file will also be treated as active code.

 In future we should add support for literate ``LaTeX`` files, and potentially other common document formats.
-But more importantly, a more intelligent processing of literate documents using a pandoc like library in Idris such as: `Edda <https://github.com/jfdm/edda>` would also be welcome.
+But more importantly, a more intelligent processing of literate documents using a pandoc like library in Idris such as:
+`Edda <https://github.com/jfdm/edda>`_ would also be welcome.

 Bird Style Literate Files
 =========================

 We treat files with an extension of ``.lidr`` as bird style literate files.

-Bird notation is a classic literate mode found in Haskell, (and Orwell) in which visible code lines begin with ``>`` and hidden lines with ``<``.
+Bird notation is a classic literate mode found in Haskell (and Orwell), in which visible code lines begin with ``>`` and hidden lines with ``<``.
 Other lines are treated as documentation.